 We can force this by referencing another method that's in

 OPENSSL_cleanse(void *, size_t).
 I did like so:

-Pasting the following anywhere in your code (that won’t be discarded by compiler optimisations) should work.
+Pasting the following anywhere in your code (that won't be discarded by compiler optimizations) should work.

 I'm hoping that this will get resolved in the future.
 If not as a mainline release, then at least as a publicly available patch.
 But until then, I guess we're stuck with this.